csebooks/ds-algorithms/content.en/graph-algorithms/_index.md

 ---
-title: 'GRAPH ALGORITHMS'
+title: 'Graph Algorithms'
 weight: 9
 ---

-# GRAPH ALGORITHMS
+# Graph Algorithms

 In this chapter we discuss several common problems in graph theory.
 Not only are these algorithms useful in practice, they are interesting because in many real- life applications they are too slow unless careful attention is paid to the choice of data structures.
 We will
 - Show several real-life problems, which can be converted to problems on graphs.